Seventh at the turn, an Olympic champion at the end.

 Make it 17 gold medals for Michael Phelps.

-Was there any other way to go out in the final individual race of his career?
+What a way to go out in the final individual race of his career.

-With those long arms whirling through the water, Phelps was next-to-last when he touched the wall at the far end of the pool in the 100-meter butterfly but in a familiar position when he made the touch that counted Friday -- his name atop the leaderboard, a smile on his face, another gold medal around his neck.
+With those long arms whipping through the water, Phelps was next-to-last when he touched the wall at the far end of the pool in the 100-meter butterfly but in a familiar position when he made the touch that counted Friday — his name atop the leaderboard, a smile on his face, another gold medal around his neck.

 "I'm just happy that the last one was a win," Phelps said.
 "That's all I really wanted coming into the night."